 How I Tune My C6th Lap Steel Guitar

 I tune the 3rd string until my diminished chords sound good to me.
 The 6th string is not so critical and is fairly easy to tune by ear.
-For some reason the 3rd string, A note, can play tricks with your ears if you don't follow the method I have given you.
+For some reason the 3rd string, an “a” note, can play tricks with your ears if you don't follow the method I have given you.
 My method is nice because you're actually tuning by the chords that you will be playing.
 I don't care what the tuner says, except for that high E string.
 If you use the tuner to set all your strings at 440, your guitar won't sound in tune, guaranteed.
 Here's the same MP3 clip that I made of me tuning a C6th lap steel, so you can hear what I am writing about.
 You'll hear the nice major “bite” that I'm talking about.
 You can hear me playing a few things that I use often while tuning up, to make sure everything sounds right.

 More On How to Tune the Lap Steel

 I'd recommend starting out with the popular Hawaiian C6th tuning (bass to treble: C, E, G, A, C, E).
 One's different tunings are like a carpenter's various tools to get the job done.
 The C6th is like a Swiss Army knife, giving you a multi-tool all-in-one.
 There are many beautiful and heart-touching tunings, and you ought to spend some time within each of them to familiarize yourself with what's available; BUT you need to learn to play the C6th BY EAR, meaning, learn your scales so that if you can hum a song, you'll also be able to play it almost instantly.